Northcliffe Dyke Natural Flood Management

 We’re aiming to deliver this project in early 2026, working hand‑in‑hand with volunteers, local groups, and skilled contractors.

-We need to hear your views on the project
+Thank you for sharing your views on the project

 Cover page of Northcliffe Dyke consultation exercise